Woman receives someone else's stimulus money, wants to return to right person

 "It had my address but not my name," she said.

-The card was addressed to Lori Pittman.
 Murray started making calls for guidance on what she should do with that card.

 "I don't know what to do with it, but I would like for the lady to have her card," she said.
 "She may be like me and need it."

 Murray contacted 2 On Your Side Friday afternoon and said the card belongs to the person who lived in her house before she did.
-She's working to track Lori Pittman down to get her that stimulus money.
+She's working to track down the woman who was meant to receive the card to get her that stimulus money.

 Meanwhile, Murray is still waiting for hers.